-Keywords-mobile-based surgery information system; Operating room; questionnaire survey such as wrong operation sites, patients whose identities have not been checked, incorrect surgical methods and processes, and other risks [4] continue to take place.
+When performing a complicated surgery, health care personnel's use of the computer input method not only ensures the efficient completion of various records needed to complete the surgery, but also enhances the completeness and accuracy of the data input.
+However, occurrences of medical negligence, such as wrong operation sites, patients whose identities have not been checked, incorrect surgical methods and processes, and other risks [4] continue to take place.
 As surgery is an important part of medical treatment, from the time a patient is wheeled into the operating room, every check and confirmation done by the nursing personnel has an impact on the patient's safety.
 Hence, improving surgical procedures is considered an important safety indicator in enhancing surgeries of patients [1].
 The traditional surgical support system merely provides a simple interface design without providing users good operating results on using the system.
 Human errors and loopholes in system checking mechanisms can easily affect the accuracy and completeness of follow-up medical records.
 Some papers proposed the development of a surgical system that involves the use of a new type of information technology to assist health care personnel to handle various records needed during the surgery.
 In addition, in terms of performance validation of the information system, numerous thesis papers adopted the questionnaire analysis to evaluate the users' degree of satisfaction and the effectiveness of operation [3].
 Moreover, in terms of measuring the successfulness of the system, DeLone and McLean [2] proposed six dimensions for evaluating the successfulness of the information system.
-They are system quality, information quality, service quality, user satisfaction, and use and net quality.
+They are systems quality, information quality, service quality, use, user satisfaction and net benefits.
 Because using the proposed system is mandatory in clinical practice, the hospital set up a policy requiring operating room related health care personnel to use this system when making records.
-In our work, the service quality, use and net quality did not have direct impacts on this study.
-Only the system quality, information quality, and user satisfaction were adopted in this work as the assessment variables.
+In our study, the service quality, use and net benefits did not have direct impacts on this study.
+Only the systems quality, information quality, and user satisfaction were adopted in the paper as the assessment variables.